Logo Voyage

 • The only legal way in and out of South Ossetia is via Vladikavkaz in the province of North Ossetia in Russia.
 The roads from and to Georgia are closed to foreigners.
 There are buses and taxis going every day between Vladikavkaz and Tskhinvali

 • The Russian border crossing at the Roki Tunnel is a formal border crossing.
 Very often the security officers call foreign visitors leaving South Ossetia for a "quick" interrogation.
-When asked them why they do this interrogation on these particular borders and not, for example, Abkhazia or Mongolia, they explain that these are sensitive borders and they have to do this frequently.
+When asked why they do this interrogation on these particular borders and not, for example, Abkhazia or Mongolia, they explain that these are sensitive borders and they have to do this frequently.
 Nevertheless, the young officers, when finished doing their duty, may be very friendly.
 The Russians and South Ossetians pass through the checkpoint without any delay.

 This country travel guide to South Ossetia is an outline and may need more content.
 It has a template, but there is not enough information present.
 If there are Cities and Other destinations listed, they may not all be at usable status or there may not be a valid regional structure and a "Get in" section describing all of the typical ways to get here.
 Please plunge forward and help it grow!